sumit298/Firebase-Live-Blog/README.md

 import { firestore } from '../firebase';
 ```

-Now, we'll get all of  the posts from Cloud Firestore whenenver the `Application` component mounts by using useEffect.
+Now, we'll get all of  the posts from Cloud Firestore whenever the `Application` component mounts by using useEffect.

 ```js
 useEffect(async()=>{